 From mustards to pines, white butterfly larvae display an eclectic palate.
 Pine Whites (Neophasia menapia), common Western species, fly wherever pine trees grow.
+They are abundant in the west and fairly easy to find and photograph.

 The picture shows a top view of the wings.
 The curved border line on the top of the wing that starts at the body is a key identification mark.